 First let's learn about smog.
 Smog is formed in our atmosphere when nitrogen dioxide and hydrocarbons (HC) react together in sunlight.
 The internal combustion engine produces, among other gases, nitrogen oxides (NO), carbon monoxide (CO) and carbon dioxide (CO2).
 CO2 is not a problem, however when combined with nitrogen, it becomes a component of smog.

-In an effort to reduce the formation of smog, we need to ensure our engines' are emitting the least amount of hydrocarbons, carbon monoxides, and nitrous oxides into the atmosphere.
+In an effort to reduce the formation of smog, we need to ensure our engines' are emitting the least amount of hydrocarbons, carbon monoxides, and nitric oxides into the atmosphere.

 We must point out that the emissions test portion of the smog check process is where vehicles fail most.
 A properly maintained engine should not have any trouble passing the emissions test.
 However, vehicles which are not, very often produce harmful emissions past the state's allowed limits, and subsequently fail this test.
 Simple timely engine maintenance will eliminate emissions failure causing problems.